 Osteopathic Manual Manipulation (OMT)

 Osteopathic manual manipulation involves stretching, gentle pressure and resistance to move muscles and joints.
-Manual manipulation with one of our physiatrists can restore function by:
+It can restore function in some people by:

 - Changing resting tension in a muscle or tendon

 - Improving alignment of bones and joints